ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Experiments

+We also evaluate our method on the GSO dataset from Vid2Sim~\cite{Vid2Sim}.
+To ensure a fair comparison, we reran GIC and ProJo4D using the same material model as Vid2Sim on the GSO dataset.
+Although Vid2Sim, PAC-NeRF, and GIC all adopt the Neo-Hookean material model for elastic objects, their exact formulations differ.
+The variant, GIC*, in Tab.~\ref{tab:gso} reports the performance of GIC with the identical material model as Vid2Sim.
+Results indicate that aligning the material models leads to improved performance for GIC.
+Our proposed method, ProJo4D, consistently demonstrates further performance improvements.

+In summary, ProJo4D broadly improves over existing methods across different datasets, material models, and object shapes, with strong improvement in future trajectory prediction.
+In multi-parameter inverse problems, multiple parameter configurations can produce nearly indistinguishable dynamics in simulation, as physical parameters are often coupled.
+The future state prediction accuracy, which reflects the combined effect of all estimated parameters, is a more indicative measure of overall estimation quality.
+Examples are ``banana'' and ``paste'' in the Spring-Gaus dataset: while ProJo4D underperforms GIC in a single physics parameter, it achieves lower CD and EMD and higher PSNR in future prediction.
+ProJo4D not only improves parameter estimation on average but, more importantly, delivers better future state prediction accuracy, which is especially relevant for downstream applications such as simulation and digital twin construction.

-\textbf{Spring-Gaus Real-world Dataset} Table~\ref{tab:real} and Fig.~\ref{fig:real} provide the results on the Spring-Gaus real-world dataset.
+\textbf{Real-world Dataset.} We evaluate ProJo4D on the real-world Spring-Gaus dataset to demonstrate practical applicability.
+Tab.~\ref{tab:real} provides results on the Spring-Gaus real-world dataset.
 Since no ground truth three-dimensional mesh or material parameters are available, we evaluate using only two-dimensional metrics: PSNR and SSIM.
 Because Spring-Gaus works exclusively with elastic objects, we use the elastic material model for both GIC~\cite{cai2024gic} and our method.
 Consistent with the synthetic data results in Tabs.~\ref{tab:springgaus} and \ref{tab:pacnerf}, our method outperforms other approaches in both PSNR and SSIM on real-world images.
-This performance improvement demonstrates that our proposed optimization strategy significantly enhances estimation performance not only in synthetic but also in real-world settings.
+This demonstrates that our proposed optimization strategy significantly enhances estimation performance not only in synthetic but also in real-world settings, with additional visual results provided in the appendix.

-\textbf{Dense and Sparse views} As Tab.~\ref{tab:springgaus} shows, ProJo4D can also improve performance in dense view settings, as evidenced by 47\% improvement in CD from 0.95 to 0.5 and improvement in PSNR from 22.98 to 27.90.
-This shows that even for dense views ProJo4D achieves SOTA performance over GIC and Spring-Gaus.

-\textbf{Limitations} Despite its strengths, our optimization strategy still has limitations that all existing methods share.
-Firstly, it cannot overcome fundamental issues inherited from the underlying material models, such as challenges posed by non-differentiable but material-parameter-dependent branches.
-This necessitates longer iterations and shows more sensitivity to the learning rate and its schedulers for some material models, including non-Newtonian fluids.
-Secondly, the method's reliance on computationally intensive physics simulation, specifically MPM, results in high computational costs.
-Future work should focus on accelerating the simulation, potentially through techniques like differentiable Neural PDEs or other lightweight algorithms, to improve efficiency and applicability.